evan-kramer/grad-cohort-process/README.md

 1. Districts enter graduation-related data (e.g., completion types, withdrawal codes, etc. into their __Student Information Systems__ (SIS).
 2. These data feed into the tables in EIS that are the backend for the __Cohort application__, where districts submit documentation to request certain students exclusion from the cohort.

-Please note that the department must make manual updates to EIS data tables in EIS in rare cases.
+Please note that the department must make manual updates to EIS data tables in rare cases.
 Please consult [Appendix B](#appendixB) for more details on these edge cases.

 ## Process phases
 The annual graduation cohort process occurs in four phases.
+- Phase I
+	- Process
+	- Code
+		- During Phase I, we run the []()

 | __Phase__ | __Description of Required Actions__       							| __Person(s) Responsible__ 		| __Timeline__ 	|
 | Ongoing   | Submit questions to TNED.Graduates@tn.gov 							| District personnel	    		| Ongoing	|